 Education

 Beyond teaching students mathematical facts and ideas, I am particularly interested in how subject design, assessment practices, and learning environments shape students’ sense of belonging and their capacity to develop confidence and independence.
 For this end I try, wherever possible, to provide students with broader context about the practice and culture of mathematics and how the idea of thinking like a mathematician can be of use to them not only learning mathematics, but in their time at University and beyond.
 As of the end of 2025, I have lectured into 14 different subjects in mathematics, reaching more than 6500 students across three universities.
+One of my particular interests is finding ways to expose student to ideas about culture and community in mathematics.
+Information about my approach is available here

 In addition to contributions to curriculum design and classroom teaching, I regularly contribute to education-related professional development offerings and offerings for graduate researchers interested in an academic career.